 - He found that if a compass needle is placed near a current-carrying wire, a needle gets deflected.
-He said that as compass needle is a tiny magnet and can be deflected only by some other magnetic field, hence a current-carrying wire produces some magnetic field around itself.
+He said that a compass needle is a tiny magnet and can be deflected only by some other magnetic field, hence a current-carrying wire produces some magnetic field around itself.

 - Magnetic effect of current is also known as electromagnetism.
 Magnetic effect of current is very useful in electric motors, generators, telephone etc.

-- Experimental arrangement used by oersted is shown in Fig:
+- Experimental arrangement used by Oersted is shown in Fig: